-- Utilities are subject to many types of attacks and must plan accordingly. - Cybersecurity governance helps an organization detect, prevent, and respond to cyber incidents and mitigate risks. - An organizational security policy is the "go-to" document for a utility's cybersecurity program. - Effective implementation of strong cybersecurity policies requires participation from all team members, including day-day users. - Tracking metrics and monitoring progress will help you improve your game-and you might just stay ahead of the bad guys - Cybersecurity assessments, like NREL's DER-CF, can help you monitor progress and identify gaps in cybersecurity posture.
+- Utilities are a target of ransomware attacks and must plan accordingly. - General cybersecurity best practices are the best defense against ransomware. - Back up data and know how to pay the ransom in cryptocurrency, if needed. - Cybersecurity governance helps an organization detect, prevent, and respond to cyber incidents and mitigate risks. - Effective cybersecurity policies require participation from all team members. - Tracking metrics and monitoring progress will help you improve your game-and you might just stay ahead of the bad guys. - Cybersecurity assessments, like NREL's DER-CF, can help you monitor progress and identify gaps in cybersecurity posture.